Zuehlke/software-engineering-corner/src/articles/cypress-shallow-component-tests/index.md

   - Angular
   - components
   - Testing
+shortDescription: >-
+  Learn to perform shallow component tests in Cypress with Angular standalone components.
+This guide covers mocking child components for effective testing.
 ---
 We're all familiar with the testing pyramid principle, advocating for an abundance of unit tests and only a handful of e2e tests.